The how-to manual for personalization on your website; benefits, challenges, and use-cases included.

 Lastly, adding a trust banner, “Agoda is always on your side Astha!
 Our great deals are backed by 24/7 live help wherever you are” is another great way to tell customers that Agoda is there to back them throughout their journey.

-From movie/series recommendations to song suggestions, online consumers today are getting used to seeing content that matches their interest.
+From movie/series recommendations to song suggestions, online consumers today are getting used to seeing content that matches their interests.
 In fact, as per an article published by Loyalty360, about 74% of customers feel frustrated when they are not offered a personalized experience.
 Customers tend to stick to brands that at least know their name, understand their needs, preferences, and tastes, and present content that’s most relevant to them.
 Here are some examples of companies which are pulling out really well.

 Use-Case No #1: Provide One-on-one Customer Experience